Staars/Staars.github.io/docs/Bluetooth_MI32.md

 - 0 - no error
 - 1 - connection error
+- 2 - did disconnect
-- 2 - did not get service
+- 3 - did not get service
-- 3 - did not get characteristic
+- 4 - did not get characteristic
-- 4 - could not read value
+- 5 - could not read value
-- 5 - characteristic can not notify
+- 6 - characteristic can not notify
-- 6 - characteristic not writable
+- 7 - characteristic not writable
-- 7 - did not write value
+- 8 - did not write value
-- 8 - timeout: did not read on notify
+- 9 - timeout: did not read on notify

 Op codes:

 - 1 - read
 - 2 - write
+- 3 - subscribe - direct response after launching a run command to subscribe
-- 3 - notify read
+- 103 - notify read - the notification with data from the BLE server

 UUID:
 Returns the 16 bit UUID of the characteristic as a number, that returns a value.